ShivPratapRaj/Inventory_Management/README.md

 In this project an user can add, retrieve, update and delete the items..

 Run following commands in order to run this project:
-1. pip3 install -r requirements.txt(Ignore if allready installed all requied softwares)
+1. pip3 install -r requirements.txt
 2. python3 manage.py makemigrations
 3. python3 manage.py migrate
 4. python3 manage.py runserver